Vipassana movement: Meditation techniques

+Vipassana/Insight meditation is classed as a "deconstructive" form of meditation by Buddhist scholar and scientist Cortland Dahl and co-authors.
+Psychology researchers differ as to whether an association exists between unpleasant meditation-related experiences and deconstructive meditation types; a recent study noted that their sample size was too small to draw definitive conclusions.
+However, these authors did find a correlation between meditators having attended a meditation retreat and self-reports of unpleasant experiences.
+This is a relevant consideration insofar as Vipassana/Insight meditation is often taught in retreats.
+This result differs from previous research which found that retreat attendance tends to be correlated with a range of positive effects.

 Burma

-Contemporary Burmese Theravāda Buddhism is one of the main creators of modern vipassanā practice, which has gained popularity from the 1950s onward.
+Contemporary Burmese Theravāda Buddhism is one of the main creators of modern Vipassanā practice, which has been gaining popularity since the 1950s.

 Ledi Sayadaw

 Ledi Sayadaw (1846–1923) prepared the ground for the popularisation of meditation by a lay audience, by re-introducing the practice of meditation, based on the Abhidhamma.

-S.N.
-Goenka
+S. N. Goenka

 S. N. Goenka (1924–2013) was a well-known Indian lay teacher in the Ledi-lineage who was taught by Sayagyi U Ba Khin (1899–1971).
-According to S. N. Goenka, vipassanā techniques are essentially non-sectarian in character, and have universal application.
-He asserted that Vipassana technique of meditation was originally espoused in Rigveda however lapsed after the Vedic era and was rejuvenated by Gautam Buddha.
+According to S. N. Goenka, Vipassanā techniques are essentially non-sectarian in character, and have universal application.
+He asserted that Vipassanā technique of meditation was originally espoused in Rigveda however lapsed after the Vedic era and was rejuvenated by Gautama Buddha.
 One need not convert to Buddhism to practice these styles of meditation.
-Meditation centers teaching the vipassanā popularized by S. N. Goenka exist now in Nepal, India, other parts of Asia, North and South America, Europe, Australia, Middle East and Africa.
-In the tradition of S.N.Goenka, vipassanā practice focuses on the deep interconnection between mind and body, which can be experienced directly by disciplined attention to the physical sensations that form the life of the body, and that continuously interconnect and condition the life of the mind.
+Meditation centers teaching the Vipassanā popularised by S. N. Goenka exist now in Nepal, India, other parts of Asia, North and South America, Europe, Australia, Middle East and Africa.
+In the tradition of S. N.Goenka, Vipassanā practice focuses on the deep interconnection between mind and body, which can be experienced directly by disciplined attention to the physical sensations that form the life of the body, and that continuously interconnect and condition the life of the mind.

-The practice is usually taught in 10-day retreats, in which 3 days are given to the practice of anapanasati, intended to increase consistency and precision of attention, and the rest of the time is given to vipassanā in the form of "body sweep" practice in which the meditator moves through the body in sections, or as a whole, paying attention to the various sensations that arise without reacting to them.
-According to Bhikkhu Analayo, "this form of meditation has by now become what probably is the most widely taught form of insight meditation world-wide."
+The practice is usually taught in 10-day retreats, in which 3 days are given to the practice of anapanasati, intended to increase consistency and precision of attention, and the rest of the time is given to Vipassanā in the form of "body sweep" practice, in which the meditator moves through the body in sections, or as a whole, paying attention to the various sensations that arise without reacting to them.
+According to Bhikkhu Analayo: "This form of meditation has by now become what probably is the most widely taught form of insight meditation world-wide."